DOI-USGS/geoknife/README.md

 times(fabric) <- as.POSIXct(c('2003-01-01','2005-01-01'))
 ```

-#####create the processing job that will carry out the
+##### Create the processing job that will carry out the subsetting/summarization task
-subsetting/summarization task

 ``` r
 job <- geoknife(stencil, fabric, wait = TRUE)